asayago/bsdpydocker/README.md

 ** docker run **

-    docker run --restart=on-failure:10 -d
+    docker run --restart=always -d

-Basically the above is saying go ahead and run a docker image, if the container exits with a non-zero exit code, like if the linux host was powered off
+Basically the above is saying go ahead and run a docker image, if the container exits, like if the linux host was powered off.
 Then the next time that docker loads, it will try to restart this container.
-But only try 10 times, you can increase or decrease this by changing the number.
 The -d flag means run in daemonized mode rather than interactive.

 ** Volumes **